jrs0/hbr_models/testing.md

 The following sections contain specifications for example synthetic tables.
 Discrepancies between the types of columns and the semantic content (for example, a nullable column that cannot be null, and behaves as a primary key) is due to the requirement to copy as closely as possible real datasets for testing purposes.
 Column descriptions clarify the actual content of the column.

+### Pharmacy on discharge table: `pharmacy_discharge`

+This table contains medication that patients were taking when they arrived were discharged from hospital.

+The columns, SQL Server types, and descriptions are given below:

+* `subject`, nvarchar(30), nullable: contains a string in the form `bristol_<NUM>`, where `<NUM>` is a positive integer.
+* `spell_id`, nvarchar(30), nullable: key linking to the `spell_identifier` in the `episodes` table.
+Format is `bristol_<NUM>` where `<NUM>` is a positive integer.
+* `admit_dttm`, datetime, nullable: the admission datetime (for the associated spell?)
+* `disch_dttm`, datetime, nullable: the discharge datetime (for the associated spell?)
+* `prescription_order_id`, nvarchar(30), nullable: always NULL in this synthetic data
+* `order_date_time`, datetime, nullable: always NULL in this synthetic data
+* `prescription_type`, nvarchar(30), nullable: one of the following values:
+    * "Administered during admission"
+    * "At home"
+    * "Compliance box (Dosett)"
+    * "Dispense at discharge"
+    * "FP10"
+    * "FP10MDA"
+    * "Not Set"
+    * "Patient's own supply"
+    * "Relabel"
+    * "Supplied during admission"
+    * "Use clinical trial stock"
+    * "Ward pre-pack"
+* `therapeutical_class`, ncharchar(30), nullable: always NULL in this synthetic data
+* `medication_name`, nvarchar(80), nullable: the name of the medication prescribed; one of 970 different values (including "clopidogrel", "prasugrel", "ticagrelor", and "warfarin"), often lower case, but sometimes with an upper case item in square brackets.
+Examples include:
+    * "prednisoLONE"
+    * "lamotrigine"
+    * "mirtazapine"
+    * "omeprazole"
+    * "carbocisteine"
+    * "clopidogrel"
+    * "fluticasone / salmeterol [SIRDUPLA]"
+    * "losartan"
+* `ordered_dose`, nvarchar(4000), nullable: The amount of medication to be taken at the specified frequency.
+4000 column length may have been applicable to `medication_name`.
+Often a mass such as "20mg", "30 mg", "200 micrograms", etc. or a quantity e.g. "1 tablets"
+* `ordered_frequency`, nvarchar(80), nullable: How often the medication should be taken.
+Similar in structure to the `Medication - Frequency` column in the admission medication table below.
+* `ordered_drug_form`, nvarchar(80), nullable: further information about the physical type of the medication; e.g. "tablets", "capsules", etc. (201 distinct values).
+* `ordered_unit`, nvarchar(80), nullable: always NULL in this synthetic data.
+* `ordered_route`, nvarchar(80), nullable: the method of medication administration; one of 29 options, including "Oral", "Intravenous", etc. Column does contain NULLs.
+* `admission_medicine_y_n`, nvarchar(2), nullable: always NULL in this synthetic data.
+* `gp_to_continue`, nvarchar(80), nullable: always NULL in this synthetic data.
+* `brc_name`, nvarchar(10), nullable: name of source of test information.
+Always equal to "bristol".
+Does not contain NULLs.

 ### Pharmacy on admission table: `pharmacy_administration`

 This table contains medication that patients were taking when they arrived at the hospital.
 The table is called "administration" because the information is extracted from the discharge summary by the administrative team.